Observational Evidence for Primordial Black Holes: A Positivist Perspective: Dynamical and Accretion Evidence

 where $\Omega_{\mrm} \approx 0.2$ and $\Omega_{\grm} \approx 0.05$ are the density parameters of the matter and gas, respectively.

 Providing the Bondi formula applies, the analysis of Ref.~\cite{10.1093/mnras/194.3.639} shows that a PBH will accrete at the Eddington limit for some period after decoupling if

 so this condition only applies for supermassive PBHs.
 This phase will persist until a redshift $z_{\rm ED}$ which depends upon $M$, $\Omega_{\rm PBH}$, $\Omega_{\grm}$ and $\epsilon$.
-The overall effect on the thermal history of the Universe is illustrated in Fig.~\ref{fig:extra}, which is adapted from Ref.~\cite{Carr:2020erq} and indicates the ($\Omega_{\rm PBH},\,M$) domain for which the Universe is reionised. $\bar{T}$ is boosted above $10^{4}\,\Krm$ in regions (1) and (2) with $z_{\rm ED} > z_{*}$ and $z_{\rm ED} < z_{*}$, respectively; it reaches $10^{4}\,\Krm$ but never exceeds it in region (3).
+The overall effect on the thermal history of the Universe is illustrated in Fig.~\ref{fig:extra}, which is adapted from Ref.~\cite{Carr:2020erq} and indicates the ($\Omega_{\rm PBH},\,M$) domain for which the Universe is reionised. $\bar{T}$ is boosted above $10^{4}\.\Krm$ in regions (1) and (2) with $z_{\rm ED} > z_{*}$ and $z_{\rm ED} < z_{*}$, respectively; it reaches $10^{4}\.\Krm$ but never exceeds it in region (3); it never reaches $10^{4}\.\Krm$ (so the Universe remains unionised) in region (4).
 Associated constraints from the background-radiation density in various wavebands are discussed in Ref.~\cite{10.1093/mnras/189.1.123} and the limit on the PBH density parameter in domain (1) is

 This is shown by the blue line in Fig.~\ref{fig:extra}.